Rolls-Royce Corniche: Corniche IV (1992–1995)

 The car was reworked for 1992 as the Corniche IV, presented at the January North American International Auto Show in Detroit.
-By this time production had moved to Crewe, in preparation for the 1994 closure of Mulliner Park Ward.
+By this time, production had moved to Crewe in preparation for the 1994 closure of Mulliner Park Ward.
 Mechanically, the IV featured the four-speed 4L80-E automatic transmission rather than the previous three-speed GM400 unit.
 Adaptive suspension was also introduced.
-Visually there is nearly no difference between the Corniche III and IV except for a glass rear window replacing the previous plastic unit.
-The top mechanism was improved, no longer requiring manual latching.
+Visually, there is nearly no difference between the Corniche III and IV except for a glass rear window replacing the previous plastic unit.
+The convertible top mechanism was improved, no longer requiring manual latching.
 CFC-free air conditioning was specified, as were driver and passenger airbags.

-In October 1992 a 21st anniversary Corniche was presented.
-Twenty-five cars were built, all finished in Ming Blue with a cream hood with a silver plaque on the dash.
+In October 1992, a 21st anniversary Corniche was presented.
+Twenty-five cars were built, all finished in Ming Blue with a cream hood and a silver plaque on the dash.

-In August 1993 engine power was increased by 20 percent.
+In August 1993, engine power was increased by 20 percent.